MicrobialGenomics/viralrecon/docs/usage.md

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.
+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Conda) - see below.

-> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
+> We highly recommend the use of Docker containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.

-The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
-For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.